-3.2 The Council's Air Quality Management Area in Wigton Road (Number 3) be modified to extend the existing boundary up to and including the Caldewgate roundabout and include properties on part of Caldcoates.
+3.2 The Council's Air Quality Management Area number 3 be modified to extend the existing boundary up to and including the Caldewgate roundabout and include properties on part of Caldcoates.

 4 REASONS FOR RECOMMENDATIONS

 4.1 To ensure compliance with council constitution and with Government and statutory requirements regarding local air quality management.